 The liquidity of a business is an indication of how quickly a business can turn all the assets currently owned by it into cash for paying off the debt it currently owes.
 The liquidity of an organization gives insight into the current cash standing of the business.
 It lets a business know how they stand in regards to cash and what should be done to improve this.

 There are multiple formulas for calculating liquidity, each of which gives you a fresh take on the matter.
 To start with, you can calculate liquidity through the current ratio.
 The current ratio is computed by dividing all of your current assets with the value of your current liabilities.
 The answer to this formula would give you a basic understanding of your liquidity.
 The current ratio should be at least 2; anything less than that is a liquidity crunch.
 If you want an even better test of your organization’s liquidity, then the acid test ratio is your safest bet.
 The acid test ratio or the quick ratio follows the workings of the current ratio above but makes it even better by deducting the amount you have for inventory in the current assets.
 So, the formula for this ratio would be the total of current assets minus the value of inventory divided by the value of current liabilities.
 The value for inventory is subtracted because you will not be able to sell inventory off quickly in the time of a financial crunch.
 The answer for this formula should ideally be between 1.5 and 2.
-Anything less than that is a sign of a liquidity crunch, and you will have to head for a small business loan.
+Anything less than that is a sign of a liquidity crunch, and you will have to head for a small business funding.

 18. Statement of Cash Flow